What is Dynamic Contact Angle?

 With the Attension Sigma force tensiometer, the Wilhelmy method can be used to define dynamic contact angles.
 The solid surface is attached to a balance hook and is immersed in a test liquid to calculate the advancing contact angle.
 The solid is then lifted from the test liquid and the receding angle can be calculated.

 There are two methods for measuring dynamic contact angles with the Attension Theta optical tensiometer.
-The dynamic contact angles can either be measured by expanding (advancing contact angle) and decreasing (receding contact angle) the drop size with the dispenser or by tilting the sample stage so that the sample and the drop lying on top of it are tilted.
-This requires a special Theta tilting cradle.
+The first one is done by expanding (advancing contact angle) and decreasing (receding contact angle) the drop size with the dispenser.

-The tilting cradle can be also used for measuring the roll off angle of a surface.
+The other method is done by tilting either the sample stage or the whole instrument with the tilting cradle.
+By doing that, at some point the droplet will start to move.
+The advancing angle is then measured at the front edge of the droplet and the receding angle from the back of the droplet.
+Tilting cradle can be also used for measuring the roll off angle of the surface.
 The roll off angle refers to the inclination angle of a solid surface in which a droplet rolls off the surface.
-The roll off angle is mostly used for characterizing superhydrophobic surfaces.